-As more people are transitioning to working remote and using digital communication, the nuances of online messaging are especially important to master.
+As more people transition to working remotely and using digital communication, the nuances of online messaging are especially important to master.
 For example, did you know that a period at the end of a text is practically an insult?

 Don’t underestimate the importance of a strong introduction.
-After all, it's your first impression and you want to get it right.
+First impressions used to mean a well-groomed appearance and a firm handshake.
+Now it's the first line of your email.
 You don’t always have to sound formal, but make sure you analyze the situation before you dive in.

 Drop “Dear” from your email vocabulary.
 If you have your recipient's email address, you likely know their name.
-You can start with “Hello Janet,” (if the person’s name is Janet) or “Good morning, Mr./Mrs./Ms.” However, if you’re a job seeker reaching out to an HR department, steer clear of using, “To Whom It May Concern.”
-If you can’t find a name, it’s okay to start with a simple “Hello.”
-Although a professional email is still more casual than a letter, it's still important to be respectful.
+You can start with “Hello, Janet,” if the person’s name is Janet, or “Good morning, Mr./Mrs./Ms.” However, if you’re a job seeker reaching out to an HR department, steer clear of using “To Whom It May Concern.”
+If you can’t find a name, it’s OK to start with a simple “Hello.”
+Although a professional email is more casual than a letter, it's still important to be respectful.

 Writing a complimentary close or valediction is where a lot of people struggle.
-Formal letter writing includes closings such as “Sincerely,” “Cordially,” and “Kind Regards,” but email is a little different.
+Formal letter writing dictates closings such as “Sincerely,” “Cordially,” and “Kind Regards,” but email is a little different.

 If you’re talking to someone you know, they might not care about how you sign off.
 Some people simply use their names to communicate with friends or family, while others type the last sentence of their message and press send.
 This is fine, but it’s not an ideal tactic to use with potential employers.
-A simple “Thanks,” or “Best,” above your signature will get the job done.
+A simple closing above your signature, such as “Thanks,” or “Best,” will get the job done.

-The short answer is yes.
-While you have a chance to make an impression in the body of your email, many people pay attention to how you open and close your email too.
-It represents your communication ability and professionalism.
-You want to send the right message to no matter whom you’re talking to.
+The short answer is, yes.
+While you have a chance to make an impression in the body of your email, many people also pay attention to how you open and close your email.
+Your greeting and sign-off reflect your communication skills and professionalism.
+You want to send the right message, no matter whom you’re talking to.

 Photo Credit: Drew Beamer/ Unsplash